Frequently Asked Questions

 How do I move the Dock to a different screen?

-If at least one screen is selected in the “Allow Dock to Jump To” setting, the app will use that as a fallback target.
-On reboot or wake from sleep, if DockLock App detects the Dock on a wrong screen, it will automatically relocate it to the first selected screen in that list.
-This makes it useful to keep your preferred screen enabled there, even if you don’t normally allow Dock movement.
+If at least one screen is selected, the app uses it as a fallback target.
+After reboot or wake, if the Dock is on the wrong screen, DockLock will relocate it to the first allowed screen.
+This helps keep your preferred screen enabled even if you don’t usually allow Dock movement.

-Are settings saved when I restart the app?
+Are settings saved after restarting the app?

 What happens if I disable all allowed displays?